elpablo/drupal-ios-sdk/README.md

 X service doesnt exist in Drupal iOS SDK
 ----------
-Thats ok, just subclass DIOSConnect and follow the model of tthe other DIOS classes.
+Thats ok, just subclass DIOSConnect and follow the model of the other DIOS classes.
 If its a core services Class and I have not added it in, please help us all out and contribute it by by doing a pull request.
 Thanks!

 Questions
 ----------